An equivalence in random matrix and tensor models via a dually weighted intermediate field representation: Equivalence in random tensor models

 \end{proposition} \begin{proof} The proof is given in Appendix~\ref{app:proof}. \end{proof}

-The similarities between Proposition~\ref{avTM} and Proposition~\ref{avPhiPsi} indicate that the Gaussian ($V=0$) sectors of the complex and self-adjoint tensor models agree at the level of trace-invariant observables.
+The similarities between Proposition~\ref{avTM} and Proposition~\ref{avPhiPsi} indicate that the Gaussian ($W=0$ for Proposition~\ref{avTM} and $V=0$ for Proposition~\ref{avPhiPsi}) sectors of the complex and self-adjoint tensor models agree at the level of trace-invariant observables.
 In light of the matrix-model case, this suggests an analogous equivalence between the complex tensor model $\mathcal{Z}_{\rm CT}$ with covariance $R$ and the self-adjoint tensor model $\mathcal{Z}_{\rm HT}$ with logarithmic potential \eqref{eq:logpot}.
 The next subsection shows that this equivalence extends to the partition functions $\mathcal{Z}_{\rm CT}$ and $\mathcal{Z}_{\rm HT}$ for any potential $V$.